-It is likely that the best way of extracting cash from an SME will entail a combination of a number of the approaches described above.
+It is likely that the best way of extracting cash from a family company will entail a combination of a number of approaches described above.
 In any extraction policy, there are certain things which must be borne in mind:

-- Paying a certain level of salary will preserve the national insurance contributions record for that year, and so give the right to certain benefits, including the state pension.
-For 2023/24 the minimum level is £6,396. - The amount that can be contributed tax efficiently to a pension scheme each year is the higher of earnings and £3,600, subject to the annual allowance.
-Dividends do not count as earnings for this purpose and, therefore, a low salary can affect your capacity to save for your retirement. - Payment of a low salary can mean falling foul of the National Minimum Wage regulations and risking a fine or other penalty. - Where life assurance or death in service policies are based on a multiple of salary or earnings, the payment of a low salary could result in benefits at a lower level. - Some banks are only willing to lend on the basis of salary, so low salary payments can have an effect on your ability to take out a mortgage or other loan finance.
+- Paying a certain level of salary will preserve the national insurance contributions record for that year, and so contribute toward an entitlement to certain benefits, including the state pension.
+For 2023/24 the minimum level is £6,396. - The amount that can be contributed tax efficiently to a pension scheme each year is the higher of relevant earnings and £3,600, subject to the annual allowance.
+Dividends do not count as earnings for this purpose and, therefore, a low salary can affect an individual's capacity to save for their retirement. - Paying a low salary can mean falling foul of the National Minimum Wage regulations and risking a fine or other penalty. - Where life assurance or death in service policies are based on a multiple of salary or earnings, the payment of a low salary could result in benefits at a lower level. - Some banks are only willing to lend on the basis of salary, so low salary payments can affect the ability to take out a mortgage or other loan finance.